Hogback (sculpture): Hogbacks at Govan

-Govan sits on the south bank of the Clyde River.
+Govan sits on the south bank of the Clyde River, and was the Christian centre of the Clyde Britons and the Kingdom of Strathclyde.
 It has the four largest known hogbacks.
-There are five hogbacks at Govan Parish Church.
-The earliest has been dated to the mid-tenth century.
+There are five hogbacks in the Govan Stones museum at Govan Old Parish Church.
+The earliest, known as 'Govan 2', has been dated to the tenth century.
 It has two rows of tegulation with concave, contoured lines.
 It has a band of interlace beneath the rows of shingles.
 The interlace pattern is not the same on either side.
 It is not continuous on either side.
 This is the only hogback at Govan with stopped-plait interlacing.
 The stopped plait on this hogback is characterized by a series of small, separated elements with pellet fillers.
 It also has a running ring-knot interlace with frets.
 On the other side, the sections of four-cord plait are stylistically reduced to a contoured diagonal bar crossed with a bar and four small pellets flanking it.

-The later four hogbacks at Govan are dated to the end of the 10th century.
+The later four hogbacks at Govan are dated to later in the 10th century.
 The longest hogback at Govan does not have the decorative motifs that its earlier brother has.
 It is covered in rows of shingles, but they are not contoured.
 It is wider with a shallower roof pitch.
 The third hogback is massive.
 It has a full-bodied, 3-dimensional end-beast with legs.
 This single animal straddles the monument from one end to the other.
 The fourth hogback is also characterized by a single end-beast.
 Its head faces outward, an uncommon feature in hogbacks.
 The animal's four bent legs point toward its head.
 The roof ridges resemble a spine and the rows of tegulation are like scales.
 The fifth hogback has two end-beasts, one at either end.
 The beasts' faces and bodies are shown in profile with jaws gaping open, their legs intersecting along the base.
 This is the only known hogback with end-beasts in this position.